-We need to reduce the reliance on the private car and encourage the use of more sustainable modes of transport, as currently transport accounts for a fairly high percentage of Scotland's Green House Gas emissions.
+We need to reduce the reliance on the private car and encourage the use of more sustainable modes of transport, as currently transport accounts for a fairly high percentage of Scotland's green house gas emissions.
 All developments should be in a sustainable location that promotes and encourages walking, cycling and the use of public transport.
-Green networks also plays an important role goes beyond wildlife and ecology considerations; it also has a role to play in encouraging social interaction by providing access to paths and provision of facilities
+Green networks play an important role for wildlife but also have a role to play in encouraging social interaction by providing access to paths and provision of facilities.